starcitizen-lug/knowledge-base/wiki/index.md

 {: .note-title }
 > (Jul 8, 2026)
 >
-> PTU extreme framerate drops
+> 4.9 Audio issues and framerate drops
-> This appears to be an issue with Easy Anticheat and requires CIG to update to the latest module.
-We've reached out to CIG and are currently awaiting further information.
+> This appears to be an issue with Easy Anticheat.
+We've reached out to CIG and are currently awaiting further information

 {: .warning-title }